indicator() attaches one or more technical indicators to an existing

 Examples

-## candlestick chart
+## standalone indicator chart

 talib::indicator(